These Are Special Times: Impact and legacy

-In recording her own version of the song for her 2020 holiday album My Gift, Carrie Underwood said that she was inspired by Dion's version of "O Holy Night", calling it "so beautiful and big and classic".
-Christina Aguilera recorded a rendition of "These Are The Special Times", and Patti Labelle performed a rendition of "Don't Save It All For Christmas Day".
-Billboard listed Dion's rendition of "Feliz Navidad" as one of the best covers of the song.
-Esquire listed Happy Xmas (War Is Over) among "The 65 Best Christmas Songs of All Time".
-Parade also listed the song "These Are The Special Times" at #44, among the 150 Best Christmas Songs of all Time.
-MTV praised These Are Special Times calling it "one of the Greatest Christmas albums to ever exist".
+These Are Special Times has remained a notable release within the holiday music genre.
+In 2020, while recording her version of "O Holy Night" for the album My Gift, Carrie Underwood mentioned Dion's interpretation as an influence, describing it as "so beautiful and big and classic".

+Several songs from the album have been revisited by other performers.
+Christina Aguilera recorded "These Are the Special Times", and Patti Labelle performed a widely noted version of "Don't Save It All for Christmas Day".

+Dion's recordings of holiday standards have also appeared in various rankings.
+Billboard included her version of "Feliz Navidad" among notable covers of the song, while Esquire placed her rendition of "Happy Xmas (War Is Over)" on its list of "The 65 Best Christmas Songs of All Time".
+Parade ranked "These Are the Special Times" at number 44 on its list of the "150 Best Christmas Songs of All Time".

-Billboard ranked her rendition of the classic hit "O Holy Night" at number 68 on their "100 Best Christmas Songs of All Time" list, calling it a "bombastically earnest performance".
-Its the only rendition of the song present on the list.
+MTV described the album as "one of the greatest Christmas albums to ever exist", and Billboard placed Dion's "O Holy Night" at number 68 on its list of the "100 Best Christmas Songs of All Time", describing it as a "bombastically earnest performance".
+It is the only version of the song included in the ranking.